 Predictive analysis applications in health care can identify patients who are at risk of developing certain conditions or lifetime illnesses.
 One of the most remarkable breakthroughs, especially for the healthcare sector, is Computer Vision.
 A doctor can get a 3D image that pinpoints the exact location of the tumor, which in turn will result in more rapid and accurate treatment.
 There is software available that optimizes time efficiency and accelerates the plan of action to be taken to treat the patient.
 In this use case if the historical data of the patient is already present and if we are successful in extracting useful insights then the doctors can triage paramedics based on the severity of the case.

 Classification of Cancer

 One of the most common cancers, especially in the United States, is Skin cancer.
 Dr. Rob Nova, in the year 2015, saw the breakthroughs in computer vision and thus, wanted to utilize Artificial Intelligence in an attempt to contribute to the field of dermatology.
-The engineers at Stanford collected the dataset of patients from the dermatologists and with the help of Deep convolution neural networks (CNN) they demonstrated the classification of skin lesions, trained end-to-end from images provided as inputs.
-In this use case, they train their datasets on two orders of magnitude larger than previous datasets which consist of almost two thousand different diseases and further test its performance on 21 board-certified dermatologists.
-There are several models that are fit on the datasets and the one which gives the best accuracy is picked to make sure that there is no misclassification.
+The engineers at Stanford collected the dataset of patients from dermatologists and with the help of Deep convolution neural networks (CNN) they demonstrated the classification of skin lesions, trained end-to-end from images provided as inputs.
+In this use case, they train their datasets on two orders of magnitude larger than previous datasets which consist of almost two thousand different diseases, and further test its performance on 21 board-certified dermatologists.
+There are several models that fit on the datasets and the one which gives the best accuracy is picked to make sure that there is no misclassification.

 Image Source: nature.com